BonsaiDen/JavaScript-Garden/doc/prototype.md

 The first major difference is that inheritance in JavaScript is done by using so called *prototype chains*.

+> **Note:** Simply using `Bar.prototype = Foo.prototype` will result in both objects
+> sharing the **same** prototype.
+Therefore, changes to either object its prototype
+> will affect the other its prototype as well, which in most cases is not the
+> desired effect.

     function Foo() {
         this.value = 42;